hkof/qubes-os-troubleshooting/README.md

 3) Now you should be able to start qubes installer.

 ### non supported wireless card
-If you get stuck at the last stage of installtion, while configuring the net-vm.
+If you get stuck at the last stage of installtion, while configuring the sys-net.
 Most likely your wireless card is not supported, you need to replace it with another one that is supported by the kernel.

 ## After Installation:
 ### sleeping mode
 My laptop won't wake up from sleep mode:<br/>
-update your kernel to the latest version, using:<br/> `sudo qubes-dom0-update kernel-latest`
+try update your kernel to the latest version, using:<br/> `sudo qubes-dom0-update kernel-latest`